Too much sun exposure leads to premature aging of your skin.

 It also contains Pro-Retinol to reduce wrinkles and correct uneven skin color.

-Since both glycolic acid and retinol can make the skin more sensitive to sunlight, the moisturizer features SPF 30 sunscreen.
+Since both glycolic acid and retinol can make the skin more prone to issues from sunlight, the moisturizer features SPF 30 sunscreen.

 RoC Multi Correxion 5-In-1 Anti-Aging Broad Spectrum SPF 30